 - Supervision of and collaboration with a student ministry fellow/researcher.
 One cohort member should act as a site supervisor for your student researcher.

 Fill out the interest form below if you'd like to be involved with the next cohort.
-Churches in and out of Spokane are invited to apply.
+All U.S. churches are invited to apply.